SamSlutz/Card-Game-Contributions/probability-model/README.md

 ## Status

-The framework runs and cross-validates correctly against brute-force enumeration on small test decks.
+The framework runs and cross-validates correctly against brute force enumeration on small test decks.
 At full deck size, exact runs are slow enough that I haven't yet confirmed whether that's simply the size of the state space or a policy inefficiency, that's the current open question